Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 **Examples:**

-- To set llvm, arm and release type for build, use the following command.
+- To set llvm, arm and release type for build, use the following command:

   Windows&reg;:
   ```